Mads Fuglede

-Mads Fuglede (born 23 August 1971 in Copenhagen) is a Danish politician, who is a member of the Folketing for the Venstre political party.
-He was elected into parliament in the 2019 Danish general election.
+Mads Fuglede (born 23 August 1971) is a Danish politician who is a member of the Folketing for the Denmark Democrats.
+He will take office as mayor of Ringkøbing-Skjern Municipality on 1 January 2026.

 Political career

 Fuglede first ran for parliament in the 2015 Danish general election, where he received 1,968 votes.
 This was not enough for him to get elected, although he became Venstre's primary substitute in the constituency.
 When Jakob Engel-Schmidt took leave on 5 October 2017, Fuglede acted as substitute member for the remainder of the term.
 He was elected into parliament in the 2019 election, where he received 3,622 votes.

+On 19 March 2024, Fuglede announced he would leave Venstre and join the Denmark Democrats.

+Following the local elections on 18 November 2025, Fuglede was elected as the new mayor of Ringkøbing-Skjern Municipality and will take office on 1 January 2026.